The Ultimate Local SEO Cheat Sheet for Small Businesses

 Other things to mention and keep in mind is the importance of using 3rd party Local SEO or aggregate platforms to manage and maintain the content and consistency across all the major local listings and directories

 We highly suggest partnering with Moz & BrightLocal.

 This builds upon our previous discussion on content.

-Google is becoming more social with allowing their Local Business profiles to get followers and publish content and specials directly to potential customers.
-Unlike Google +, this feature is a B2C social platform that is aimed to build more business while competing with the likes of Facebook, Instagram and Yelp.
+Google is becoming more social by allowing its Local Business profiles to get followers and publish content and specials directly to potential customers.
+Unlike Google +, this feature is a B2C social platform that is aimed to build more business while competing with the likes of Facebook, Instagram, and Yelp.

 This utilizes something called “Social Bookmarking” which proves to Google that your business is credible and active.
-Through being a credible business this will foster more activity on to your website.
+Through being a credible business will foster more activity on your website.

 Google My Business is even more important to consistently post on.

 - This can be done both through the app as well as the desktop version.